Guided Shikoku and Kyushu Bike Tour

 Arrive in Beppu, Japan’s hot spring capital, and settle into Hoshino Resorts Kai Beppu.
 A short spin in town refreshes the legs before dinner.
 Steam rising from the city’s onsens signals your arrival in a new chapter, with luxury, relaxation, and Kyushu’s cultural richness at your doorstep.

-After cycling, meet the Kyushu-based English-speaking guide, take the ferry, and transfer to Beppu.
+After cycling, you will meet the Kyushu-based English-speaking guide, then take the ferry and continue towards Beppu.

 • Hotel check-in: 15:30–16:00.